-How to Use the Audio Effect Tool
+How to Use the Audio Effects Tool

 The Audio Effects tool is located at Tools>Audio FX's.
+The interface looks like in the following picture:

 - 1. Open one or multiple audio files (by SHIFT+LMB or CTRL+LMB).
 You can open multiple audio files, and for each of them the chosen number of new output files will be generated. - 2.
 The waveform of the first of the selected files is displayed.
 If multiple files have been selected, only the waveform of the first is displayed.
 However, the rest are still kept in memory for further processing. - 3.
 Press the + tab sheet to choose an audio effect. - 4.
-Change the settings for the chosen effect (press the F1 key to access the ODEON's help for details on the different parameters). - 5.
+Change the settings for the chosen effect (press the F1 key to access the ODEON's help for details on the different parameters).

+- 5. Press the +tab again to add more effects in the chain and change the settings if necessary. - 6.
 Choose Number of output files for each audio file.
 This many different audio output files will be generated for each input file.
-For each generated file, the settings for the effects will be varied within the chosen limits. - 6.
+For each generated file, the settings for the effects will be varied randomly within the chosen limits. - 7.
 Press Play audio file to listen to the effects applied on a single audio file.
 If loading another input file then press the button again to listen to the new sample with the effects applied.
-If you change the effect settings, this will not take effect until you press the Play audio file button again. - 7.
+If you change the effect settings, this will not take effect until you press the Play audio file button again. - 8.
 Press Save to generate and save the Number of output files.
 Choose output file name(s), press Save again and then please be patient.
 It will take a (little) while for the audio files to be generated.